Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 8. Raccoon proof your bird feeders

-You may have installed bird feeders with the intention of waking up to relaxing chirping, but you may get more than you bargained for.
+You may have installed bird feeders with the intention of waking up to relaxing chirping, but with hungry raccoons in your neighborhood, you might get more than you bargained for.

-Raccoons are just attracted to grains, nuts, and seeds as birds are.
+Just like birds, raccoons are attracted to grains, nuts, and seeds.
 Your bird feeder may be the reason why you hear raccoon noises and have raccoon waste all over your yard.

 The simplest way to get rid of raccoons eating from your bird feeder is to stop leaving out food for the birds completely.
 But if that isn’t an option, there are ways to raccoon-proof your feeders.
 You can change your bird feeding habits.